 First of all, you can save money in an HSA for use after retirement.
 If you plan to work toward maxing out your HSA, you can leave the money in where it will hopefully grow year over year.
-Unlike a flexible spending account (FSA), in which the money doesn’t roll over, HSA money continues to grow.
+Unlike a flexible spending account (FSA), in which the money doesn’t roll over, HSA money will hopefully continue to grow.
 It’s not a “use it or lose it” plan.

-Because you don’t have to use up all the funds each year, you can let remaining funds grow, with the intention of using the HSA in retirement for health care expenses.
+Because you don’t have to use up all the funds each year, you can leave the remaining funds in the account, with the intention of using the HSA in retirement for health care expenses.
 Your HSA money can be used for certain premium payments (such as Medicare) and other health care costs.

 However, it’s also possible to strategize when you take out health care money.
 For example, consider using your regular accounts to pay current health care expenses.
 Save all your receipts until you’re in retirement or need the money.
 Then you can withdraw the money all at once, based on your previous health care spending.

 Because you can withdraw money spent on health care without penalty and without paying taxes, this can be one way to help if you’re planning to retire early and can’t start withdrawing for a traditional IRA or 401(k) until age 59 ½.

 Finally, after you reach age 65, you can treat HSA funds the same way you would treat those in a traditional IRA.
 The money can be withdrawn for expenses not related to health care without being charged a penalty, but you’ll still be responsible for taxes.